Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 - Mandatory: `true`, unless using a `Managed Identity`
 - Expected string format: `GUID`, no braces
 - Description:
-The Client GUID is the Application (client) ID of the application registration in Azure AD.
+The Client GUID is the Application (client) ID of the application registration in Entra ID.
 - Example:
 `123e4567-e89b-12d3-a456-426614174000`